lukemn/tropicalis/README.md

-# *C. tropicalis*
+# *Caenorhabditis tropicalis*

-Genome assembly, genetic map, popgen.
+This repo contains data and code for construction and analysis of *C. tropicalis* genetic maps, variant calling in wild isolates, and (soon) population genetic analysis and simulations.